Cain Train went from silver bullet to train wreck

 The breaking point was an allegation by Atlanta businesswoman Ginger White this week that she had engaged in a 13-year affair with the candidate.

-Cain's presidential bid unravelled in public as women complained of sexual harassment, he forgot U.S. policy in Libya in a video interview and confused the language spoken in Cuba.
+Cain's presidential bid unraveled in public as women complained of sexual harassment, he forgot U.S. policy in Libya in a video interview and confused the language spoken in Cuba.

 But there was also chaos behind the scene where his staff ran a free-wheeling show that seemed part book tour, part circus.